labadier/HUHU/README.md

 - Overweight people

-Three subtasks are prposed to evaluate this phenomenom
+Three subtasks are proposed to evaluate this phenomenon

 #### Subtask 1: HUrtful HUmour Detection